-The National Library will develop a set of templates and processes to subpart the implementation I look like in of this policy.
-These will provide additional detail about what the principles w practice.
-National Library staff will use the templates and processes to ensure mendations about removal and disposal are consistent with the policy and its principles.
-WAC.
+The National Library will develop a set of templates and processes to support the implementation of this policy.
+These will provide additional detail about what the principles with th practice.
+National Library staff will use the templates and processes to ensure ONAC about removal and disposal are consistent with the policy and its principles.